Grace Zumwinkle

-Grace Zumwinkle (born April 23, 1999) is an American ice hockey player for the Minnesota Frost of the Professional Women's Hockey League (PWHL).
-She played college ice hockey at Minnesota.
-She represented the United States women's national ice hockey team at the 2022 Winter Olympics.
+Grace Zumwinkle (born April 23, 1999) is an American professional ice hockey player for the Minnesota Frost of the Professional Women's Hockey League (PWHL) and the United States national team.
+She is a 2022 Winter Olympic silver medalist and was named to the roster for the 2026 Winter Olympics.
+Zumwinkle has won five World Championship medals, including gold at the 2025 World Championship and silver medals in 2021, 2022, and 2024.